 Hi.
 My name is Matt Steele and I'm a Web Developer in Denver, Colorado.

-I help companies grow their businesses through my company Western Code, where I specialize in ExpressionEngine, Statamic & WordPress CMS development.
+I help companies grow their businesses through my company Western Code.

-I also create video tutorials about web development at Code Scouts.
+I also love to teach and create video tutorials about web development at Code Scouts.

 Recent Articles //

 Weekly Update - August 8th, 2014

 Since I've been working from home and studying Ruby on Rails like crazy these last few months I realized that I haven't been updating my blog as much as I used to.
 There was a time where I kept a monthly

 A CMS Nomad - Finding The Right CMS and Sticking With It